The similarity in the teachings of many religions and modern science

 “Matthew 7:7,8 Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.”

-Astrology and the study of planets along with the deities of Hinduism thus represent ideal form of worshiping forces of nature and honoring the Cosmos.
+Astrology and the study of planets along with the deities of Hinduism thus represent the ideal form of worshiping forces of nature and honoring the Cosmos.
 The idea that we are made of star stuff is definitely true but what one has to also remember is the fact that if we are all nothing but star stuff then isn’t it obvious that our creators, the planets have total control over us?
 Best explained by gravity!
 Below are some of the famous laws of science that govern the universe.
 I like to call it the three laws of karma and nature!
 Although these laws were known to the Vedic rishis in a divine way and prefaced it several centuries before the modern scientists, I prefer to quote the modern scientists just for the sake of variety in this topic.

-1) “For every action there is an equal and opposite reaction.” – Newton’s third law of motion
+1) “For every action, there is an equal and opposite reaction.” – Newton’s third law of motion

 Good actions will lead to good results and bad actions to severe results.
 Pretty straightforward concept!
-This can also be applied to remedial measures if you take right action to improve your life like charity, healthy diet, mantras etc. you will gain good results instead if you waste away precious life on drugs, booze, bad diet, addictions etc. it will result in painful results.
+This can also be applied to remedial measures if you take the right action to improve your life like charity, healthy diet, mantras etc. you will gain good results instead if you waste away precious life on drugs, booze, bad diet, addictions etc. it will result in painful results.

 2) “Energy can neither be created nor destroyed, it only transforms from one form to another”– Law of conservation of energy

 One of the basic laws of Physics, conservation of energy, may even explain the concept of Karma and re-birth.
 Consider an example of a tree that starts as a seed and then grows to give fruits or flowers.
-This in-turn develops a new set of seeds that will fall to the ground and grow into another tree.
+This in turn develops a new set of seeds that will fall to the ground and grow into another tree.
 This concept is very profound as it explains how everything returns to the source energy after completion of its duties and the energy of the universe is conserved.
-All that occurs is transfer of energy from one form to another.
+All that occurs is a transfer of energy from one form to another.
 The cycle repeats itself as if it were stuck in a recurrent loop until the final dissolution of the Cosmos.
-The same applies to human beings who are just a composition of energy particles and electromagnetic waves.
+The same applies to human beings who are just a composition of energetic particles and electromagnetic waves.

 3) “Entropy of any system will not decrease other than by increasing the entropy of some other system.” – First law of thermodynamics

 This law is extremely useful in understanding the way remedies work.
 The best use of astrology is self-realization and changing birth-imprinted patterns.
 This is where remedies play their role.
 They work based on the above law.
-For example say you have seen the weather forecast on the TV and noted that there is a hurricane headed towards your city.
-Then it is basic common sense that one has to avoid long haul journeys, at least find a safe place to live and know where all the evacuation routes are during that period of bad weather.
+For example, say you have seen the weather forecast on the TV and noted that there is a hurricane headed towards your city.
+Then it is a basic common sense that one has to avoid long-haul journeys, at least find a safe place to live and know where all the evacuation routes are during that period of bad weather.
 Astrological remedies work on the same basis.
 In the client’s chart if an astrologer sees some health issues rising up for the future he may advise some specific remedies to avert the major difficulties of that period.
 So if you follow the remedies in a disciplined and optimistic manner you have already begun to re-shape the future event.
-Thus in the process of exerting will power and making a free choice you have modified the future event for the better.
+Thus in the process of exerting willpower and making a free choice you have modified the future event for the better.
 To re-phrase, the energy you have exerted to make the desired change will not go wasted as that energy will influence another system like your family members, work-sphere, health, emotional well-being etc. in a positive way taking you one further step closer to liberation.